 The Public and Professional Communication Concentration focuses on oral and written communication skills for people interested in management, government, or a profession dealing with people in public and interpersonal settings.

-The Public Relations/Advertising Concentration is for students interested in a career in strategic communications: public relations, publicity, advertising, and to some degree, marketing.
-The focus is on facilitating communications for both an organization and its publics.
+The Public Relations/Advertising Concentration is for students interested in a career in strategic communication: public relations, publicity, advertising, and to some degree, marketing.
+The focus is on facilitating communication for both an organization and its publics.
 Using both the theoretical and the applied, an internship is required to provide on-the-job experience.

 Speech, Language and Hearing Science